Kilsio/Getting-and-Cleaning-Data-Class/README.md

 This repository contains the R code, data files, and documentation for the class project for Getting and Cleaning Data Course on Coursera through John Hopkins University.

+The run_analysis.R script which will accomplish the requirements given below and if run must have the text files within the working directory.
+The Codebook will provide more details on the files and described the methodolgy for the R script.

 The instructions for the assignment are below: